stojg/purr/README.md

 Pull requests are a good way of getting feedback from your team members.
 But pull requests can easily get lost in the noise of daily communication and emails.

-Slack can be quite easily be hooked up with GitHub to send notices when new PR are opened, but they can be annoying.
+Slack can be quite easily be hooked up with GitHub/Gitlab to send notices when new pull requests are opened, but they can be annoying.
 Purr can be configured to send a daily reminder, maybe in the morning with all the pull requests that are waiting for review.

 ## features

+- Get pull requests from Github
+- Get merge requests from Gitlab
 - Sends the summary to a slack channel
-- List open pull requests from GitHub
 - Can be configured via a JSON file and environment variables
-- Use `user_or_organisation/*` in the repo configuration to get PRs for all repositories for that user or organisation
+- Get all repositories for an Gitlab organisation
-- Can ignore PRs if the author or assignee is not in a user filter
-- Ignores pull requests that contains `[WIP]` or `WIP:` in the title
 - Triggered via cron job or manually
+- user configured filters

-The slack message will be send by a user with the name `purr` and use the slack icon is the emoticon `:purr:`.
+The slack message will be send by a user with the name `purr` and use the emoticon `:purr:` for as a slack icon.

-### Experimental features

-- GitLab integration

 ## installation